divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

 On the PHP side, we override the empty-by-default function `doAfterSaveActions()` to save both the CategoryParentId as well as the HierarchyPath.
 The constraining (i.e. parent) category object is loaded from the database, and if this is not null, it's ID is saved into the CategoryParentId attribute of the current category object.
-We then use the `getBreadCrumbsRecursive()` function to return an array of the parental hierarchy of categories.
+We then use the `getBreadCrumbsRecursive()` function (defined shortly) to return an array of the parental hierarchy of categories.
 Adding slashes and spaces for readability while looping over the array yields the needed hierarchy path which we save into the database.

 ```php
 public function doAfterSaveActions($EntityToUpdateObj = null) {